quarto-dev/quarto-web/docs/getting-started/quarto-basics.md

 1. Plain markdown (with no embedded code)

-2. Markdown with embedded code chunks (similar to .Rmd files in [R Markdown](https://rmarkdown.rstudio.com))
+2. Markdown with embedded code chunks

 3. Jupyter notebooks which have a combination of markdown and code cells